 Reconnecting Cultures in the Balkans

 In the villages that nestle amid southern Bulgaria’s remote, scenically spectacular, economically underdeveloped Pirin and Rhodope Mountains, Pomaks—Bulgarian Muslims—are reclaiming their name.
 Marginalized under 45 years of communism, they saw Pomak become “a word you had to feel guilty about,” says Mehmed Boyukli, a leading Pomak analyst.
 Now, he says, “with the Internet, the term has become acceptable.
 It has become a symbol of all the cultural heritage we have preserved.”
+Continue reading “Reconnecting Cultures in the Balkans”

 After Political Appointment in Bulgaria, Rage Boils Over